Our team is made up of DBT certified specialists that strive to provide personalized services that meet our clients’ needs.

 Psychologist, Psy.
 D., C. Psych.

-Myriam is completing her Ph.D. in clinical psychology at the University of Ottawa.
+Myriam obtained her Ph.D. in clinical psychology at the University of Ottawa.
 She completed her internship at the University of Ottawa’s Centre for Psychological Services and Research, and the Clarence-Rockland Family Health Team.
 Over the course of her training, she has provided psychological services at the Montfort Hospital (Outpatient Mental Health Clinic, Dialectical Behaviour Therapy Program), the Royal Ottawa Mental Health Centre (Community Mental Health Program, Schizophrenia Program), and at the Ottawa Institute for Cognitive-Behavioural Therapy.
 Her clinical interests include anxiety, trauma, depression, emotion regulation difficulties, women’s sexual health, and psychotic-spectrum disorders.
 She provides psychological services in French and English.